Fast and Multiphase Rates for Nearest Neighbor Classifiers: Abstract

 \section{Abstract}

-A scaling law refers to the observation that the test performance of a model improves as the number of training data increases.
-A fast scaling law implies that one can solve machine learning problems by simply boosting the data and the model sizes.
-Yet, in many cases, the benefit of adding more data can be negligible.
-In this work, we study the rate of scaling laws of nearest neighbor classifiers.
-We show that a scaling law can have two phases: in the first phase, the generalization error depends polynomially on the data dimension and decreases fast; whereas in the second phase, the error depends exponentially on the data dimension and decreases slowly.
-Our analysis highlights the complexity of the data distribution in determining the generalization error.
-When the data distributes benignly, our result suggests that nearest neighbor classifier can achieve a generalization error that depends polynomially, instead of exponentially, on the data dimension.
+We study the scaling of classification error rates with respect to the size of the training dataset.
+In contrast to classical results where rates are minimax optimal for a problem class, this work starts with the empirical observation that, even for a fixed data distribution, the error scaling can have \emph{diverse} rates across different ranges of sample size.
+To understand when and why the error rate is non-uniform, we theoretically analyze nearest neighbor classifiers.
+We show that an error scaling law can have fine-grained rates: in the early phase, the test error depends polynomially on the data dimension and decreases fast; whereas in the later phase, the error depends exponentially on the data dimension and decreases slowly.
+Our analysis highlights the complexity of the data distribution in determining the test error.
+When the data are distributed benignly, we show that the generalization error of nearest neighbor classifier can depend polynomially, instead of exponentially, on the data dimension.